maperghis/stan_coding_challenge/solution.md

 I might implement a way of preventing people from overloading my system.
 I would need to find out who is sending the request and how many they have been sending.
-Ideas for backing off could be to implement some exponential fall off which says the first time over the limit you make them wait x seconds, then x^2.
-Start small so users who make a mistake aren't really punished, but malicious users are really held back.
+Ideas for backing off could be to implement some exponential fall off which says the first time over the limit you make them wait 2 * 100 milliseconds, then 2^2 * 100, then 2^3 * 100, etc. Start small so users who make a mistake aren't really punished, but malicious users are really held back.
 Use the HTTP 429 Too Many Requests response, and also send a Retry-After header which tells them how long until they can retry.